Panasonic GF3 vs GX9

 One feature that differentiates the GX9 and the GF3 is in-body image stabilization (IBIS).
-The GX9 reduces the risk of handshake-induced blur with all attached lenses, while the GF3 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The GX9 reduces the risk of handshake-induced blur with all attached lenses, while the GF3 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the GX9 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Panasonic GX9 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.